NLferdiNL/Teardown-Chaos-Mod/README.md

 Make sure to clone it into your local mods folder so you can test it without any hassle.

 That folder can be found here: %USERPROFILE%\Documents\Teardown\mods\
-This is where the game copies mods too aswell.
+This is where the game copies mods to aswell.

 The documentation about this mod can be found here: https://github.com/NLferdiNL/Teardown-Chaos-Mod/wiki

+# Twitch Integration

+You can find the repository for that [here](https://github.com/NLferdiNL/Teardown-Chaos-Mod).

 # About
 This mod started as an experiment for myself but quickly turned into something functional.